adityanarayan-rai/codedex_exercises/README.md

-# codedex_exercises
+# Codedex Exercises
-The Notebook Solutions to the Selected Codedex Exercises
+This repository has code chunks from the exercises I completed as part of a self-paced learning session at [Codedex](https://www.codedex.io/home).